How a veteran conquered Dakar

 One of the closely watched participants in this year’s Dakar Rally was a ŠKODA 130 LR.
 Although it took part in the veterans’ category and had an experienced crew, it was this ŠKODA model’s first-ever start in the desert race.

 16. 2.
-2021 Lifestyle MOTORSPORT
+2021 Lifestyle Motorsport

 Even so, the venerable ŠKODA 130 LR did much better than expected, successfully coming through incredible challenges, even though it had never been in the desert before, let alone in the punishing Dakar Rally.